Personal and Corporate Coach, Trainer and Consultant

 Jayne draws on over 20 years martial arts experience and 15 years combined experience in international business, teaching, radio and television presenting.
 As a qualified Personal and Business Coach, Jayne is a member of the highly reputed Coaching Circle, National Council of Psychotherapists and the European Mentoring and Coaching Council.
 She holds a BSc in Economics and International Business, an Advanced Diploma in Art Psychotherapy, and a Post Graduate Certificate in Personal and Business Coaching.

-With a love for experiencing new places, Jayne has lived, worked and run training sessions in several countries including Japan, Germany, Spain and America.
+With a love for experiencing new places, Jayne has lived, worked and run training sessions in several countries including Japan, Dubai, Germany, Spain and America.
 From tutoring groups of troubled teenagers to leading executive seminars for up to 150 professionals, Jayne has completed projects for various organisations including the BBC, Channel 4, Kent Business TV, CVA TV, Adidas, Thomas Cook, JET Programme and Teach First.

 Jayne offers several services including luxury individually tailored packages, intensive workshops, courses and retreats held in beautiful locations in the UK and abroad.
 Bespoke workshops and inspiring talks to meet your individual needs or the needs of your organisation are also available.